slopers-pinches/BI_Viz/README.md

 **Summary**:

-On Tableau, I created a dashboard to illustrate the top 10 countries of players playing in English football leagues (English Premier League, English Championship, League 1, etc.) by players' values.
-The dashboard is interactive where a user can see where highly valued players are from and what club they are playing for during 2018-19 season.
-The data is a collection from several data sources.
+On Tableau, I created a dashboard to illustrate the top 10 countries of players playing in the English football leagues (English Premier League, English Championship, League 1, etc.) by players' values.
+The dashboard is interactive where a user can see who are the highly valued players, where they are from, and what club they play for during 2018-19 season.

 Here are the key highlights I learned when building the Tableau dashboard:
   * Import an Excel workbook, PDF file, and KML file